 He joined NTU in 2006 as a Lee Kuan Yew Postdoctoral Fellow and since July 2008, he was a holder of the inaugural Nanyang Assistant Professorship.
-In February 2014, he was promoted to the rank of Associate Professor (with tenure).
+In March 2014, he was promoted to the rank of Associate Professor (with tenure).
 In September 2019, he was promoted to the rank of Full Professor.
 His research interests are semiconductor process technology and device physics.
 Currently he is working on process technology of three-dimensional integrated circuits (3-D ICs), as well as engineered substrate (Si/Ge/Sn) for group-IV photonics.
 He has numerous publications (journal and conference) and IPs on 3-D technology and engineered substrates.
 Nine of his inventions have since been licensed to a spin-off company.
 He co-edited/co-authored five books on 3D packaging technology.

 He provides his service as committee member for International Conference on Wafer Bonding, IEEE-3DIC, IEEE-EPTC, IEEE-ECTC, IEEE-EDTM, IEEE-GFP and ECS-Wafer Bonding.
 He is an associate editor for Elsevier Microelectronics Journal (MEJ) and IEEE Transactions on Components, Packaging and Manufacturing Technology .
 He is a senior member of IEEE and a recipient of the 2019 Exceptional Technical Achievement Award from the IEEE Electronics Packaging Society (EPS).
 Beginning June 2019, he is a Distinguished Lecturer with IEEE-EPS.
 He is a Fellow of the International Microelectronics Assembly and Packaging Society (IMAPS) since 2019 and a recipient of the William D. Ashman - John A. Wagnon Technical Achievement Award in 2020.